Vaccinations for adults

 If you are aged 12 to 15

-All children aged 12 to 15 will be offered a 1st dose of COVID-19 vaccine.
+All children aged 12 to 15 will be offered a 1st and 2nd dose of COVID-19 vaccine.
 You can get your vaccine at school or you can book a vaccination appointment online.

 If you receive home schooling, are in secure services, or specialist mental health settings, then provision will be put in place to ensure you are still offered one dose of the vaccine.